MuriithiEric/PowerHacks-2025-Hack-Guide/README.md

 Projects will be judged based on:

 ### **Innovation and Creativity – 25%**
-User centric innovation, originality and creativity of the solution
+User-centric innovation, originality and creativity of the solution.

 ### **Security & Fault Tolerance – 15%**
 Strong data protection, error handling, and reliability.